Agri-environmental measures: MAET and biodiversity

 The Prefect, by prefectural decree, may add to this list certain types of permanent grassland or extensive grazing areas of particular interest for the protection of biodiversity (wet meadows or coastal meadows, for example).

 Assessments, evaluations

 Despite Natura 2000 programs and over 20 years of agri-environmental subsidies, across the northern hemisphere as a whole, most agricultural biodiversity indicators show worrying problems, including in most areas where agri-environmental measures have been applied since the 1990s.
 This is also true of France, where we are witnessing a trivialization of flora and fauna, with a sharp reduction in biodiversity.
 These measures have slowed the phenomenon, but not stopped it.
+Research on agricultural biodiversity and finance peaked between 2000 and 2003, with limited subsequent integration into newer work on corporate sustainability reporting or conservation finance instruments.

 Qualitative and financial assessments are difficult to establish for several reasons: